-- Engagements governed by the Statements on Auditing Standards of the American Institute of Certified Public Accountants, or - Examinations of prospective financial information under the Statements on Standards for Attestation Engagements of the American Institute of Certified Public Accountants or the Government Auditing Standards issued by the U.S. Government Accountability Office.
+- Engagements governed by the Statements on Auditing Standards (SASs) of the American Institute of Certified Public Accountants, or Government Auditing Standards issued by the U.S. Government Accountability Office; or - Examinations of prospective financial information under the Statements on Standards for Attestation Engagements of the American Institute of Certified Public Accountants.